YOUR GUIDE TO NORWAY

 Best Time to Visit and Weather:

 Thanks to the warm Gulf Stream, the climate in Norway is milder than in Greenland or Alaska, but you need to be prepared for strong winds and rainfall.
-If you hunt for northern lights, it's better to go to Norway in winter.
-It's cloudy, very snowy, and dark at this time because of the polar night.
-Temperatures in the central regions drop to -7°C on average, and the stem of the thermometer can reach -20°C behind the Arctic Circle.
+If you hunt for northern lights, it's better to go to Norway in winter, where it is cloudy, very snowy, and dark at this time because of the polar night.
+Temperatures in the central regions drop to -7°C on average, and the stem of the thermometer can reach -20°C in the Arctic Circle.
 In summer, Norway has a "polar day," and the average temperature ranges from +17 °С to +25 °С. This period is favorable for long walks.

 The Norwegian coastline is home to some of the world's most beautiful fjords, which were carved out by glaciers during the Ice Age.

-You will find Norway in The World Happiness Report as one of the top happiest countries in the world.
+You will find Norway in The World Happiness Report as one of the happiest countries in the world.
 There are many reasons for this, including the incredible economy and the government.
-However, even the outdoors and beautiful sceneries make it a worthwhile place to live.

 You will find hundreds of thousands of lakes in Norway.
 Hornindalsvatnet is the deepest lake in all of Europe, as it is at least 1,500 feet deep.